ElektraInitiative/libelektra/src/plugins/README.md

 On every access to the key data base they are executed and thus can change the functionality and behavior.

+Unlike Elektra's core the plugins have all kinds of dependencies.
+It is the responsibility of the plugin to find and check its dependencies using CMake.
+If a dependency cannot be found, the plugin will automatically disable itself.

 ## Description

 Elektra has a wide range of different plugins.